Lady Dorothy Savile1

 by Gainsborough Dupont, 1790 2

-He was educated at Eton College, Windsor, Berkshire, England.1 He graduated from Christ Church, Oxford University, Oxford, Oxfordshire, England, in 1780 with a Bachelor of Arts (B.A.).1 He held the office of Chief Secretary for Ireland between 1782 and 1783.1 He held the office of Member of Parliament (M.P.) for Buckingham between 1782 and 1784.1 He was invested as a Privy Counsellor (P.C.) in 1783.1 He held the office of Member of Parliament (M.P.) for Buckinghamshire between 1784 and 1790.1 He held the office of Speaker of the House of Commons in 1789.1 He held the office of Home Secretary between 1789 and 1790.1 He was created 1st Baron Grenville [Great Britain] on 25 November 1790.1 He held the office of Foreign Secretary between 1791 and 1801.1 He held the office of Prime Minister and First Lord of the Treasury from 11 February 1806 to 31 March 1807.1 He lived at Dropmore, Buckinghamshire, England.1 He has an extensive biographical entry in the Dictionary of National Biography.3
+He was educated at Eton College, Windsor, Berkshire, EnglandG.1 He graduated from Christ Church, Oxford University, Oxford, Oxfordshire, EnglandG, in 1780 with a Bachelor of Arts (B.A.)1 He held the office of Chief Secretary for Ireland between 1782 and 1783.1 He held the office of Member of Parliament (M.P.) for Buckingham between 1782 and 1784.1 He was appointed Privy Counsellor (P.C.) in 1783.1 He held the office of Paymaster-General from 1783 to 1784.3 He held the office of Member of Parliament (M.P.) for Buckinghamshire between 1784 and 1790.1 He was Vice-President of the Board of Trade between 1786 and 1789.3 He held the office of Home Secretary between 1789 and 1790.1 He held the office of Speaker of the House of Commons from January 1789 to June 1789.1 He was President of the Board of Control between 1790 and 1793.3 He was created 1st Baron Grenville of Wotton-under-Bernewood, co.
+Buckingham [Great Britain] on 25 November 1790.1 He held the office of Foreign Secretary between 1791 and 1801.1 He held the office of Prime Minister and First Lord of the Treasury from 11 February 1806 to 31 March 1807.1 He lived at Dropmore, Buckinghamshire, EnglandG.1 On his death, his barony became extinct.3 He has an extensive biographical entry in the Dictionary of National Biography.4

 Citations